Category Archives: Plants & Seeds

 Corylopsis spicata is a spreading Spike Witch Hazel, sometimes called Winter Hazel, that is native to Japan.
 It has mild scented racemes of butter yellow flowers that hang down from bare stems in late winter and early spring, giving colour to the garden after months of bleakness.
 These are followed by bold red leaf shoots,

-Cornus alba ‘Kesselringii’
+Cornus alba ‘Aurea’

 Choisya ternata ‘Apple Blossom’